SamyIsaac1/Alexflix-Web-App/README.md

 **Frontend Development Process**:
-- Start search to find an inspiring design.
+- Start searching to find an inspiring design.
 - Implement using html and css and bootstrap
 - convert it to react components
 ![React Tree](./images/React%20Tree.jpg)
-- Add Login , Register pages
+- Add Login, Register pages
 - Admin has a Dashboard for
-  - Add, Delete, update user, products,movies,orders, and products
+  - Add, Delete, update user, products,movies, orders, and products

 - User
-  - Watch movie, series, and Anime.
+  - Watch movies, series, and Anime.
   - Add favorites
   - Write, update, delete review
   - Shopping from our store for products related to movies, series, and anime.